SuleimanFarah/sunpy/SOCIS/2015/SOCIS-2015-Pouyan-Azari.md

 mage data.
 With sikit, I am mostly familiar with scikit-learn which I used for NLTK (See my Github).
 During last month I also get my self to work with scikit-image for
 NASA space App challenge I was working on to use neural networks and scikit-image for machine learning.
 During master I had radar and optics course which also contain lot of matrix manipulations and processing which I used to solve in Matlab.
-As a part time developer at the university, I am familiar with different object oriented anguage mostly ruby, python or php.
+As a part time developer at the university, I am familiar with different object oriented language mostly ruby, python or php.

 # Idea